This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 • If you are traveling with kids, see Attractions in Tel Aviv with Kids.

-Note: if you can adjust the plan to the weather.
-Since it gets hot around noon on most days, I would advise scheduling a museum or some other activity within an air-conditioned space for the hottest hours of the day.
+Note: If you can adjust the plan to the weather, do so.
+Since it gets hot around noon most days, I would advise scheduling a museum or some other activity within an air-conditioned space for the hottest hours of the day.

 Day Tours to Other Places